 Fortunately, there’s always YouTube and I found tons of video on how to knap.
 Pssst…..That’s the technical term for chipping away at a piece of stone or glass to form it into some kind of shape 😀 After gathering up my pre-historic tool, aka big garden pebble, I started knapping a piece of slate that was left over from making our heart serving boards.

 Those videos made it look so easy, HA!!
 Not!!!!
 Next time I’ll try to remember to wear some gloves to protect my hands.
-I think I hit them more often than the slate 😀 If you’re not keen to try knapping, then you can make an arrowhead out of clay.
+I think I hit them more often than the slate 😀 If you’re not keen to try knapping, then you can make an arrowhead out of an empty soda can too.

 Anyways, once I had a decent arrowish shape, I cut a notch into the bamboo using a craft knife, added a dollop of glue and slipped the arrowhead inside.
 To hold it in place I just wound some leather tightly around the bamboo.